Italian Greyhound exercise & Fitness Guide

-How much exercise does a Italian Greyhound need?
+How much exercise does an Italian Greyhound need?
 Activity recommendations for this small moderate-energy toy breed.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound benefits from care tailored to its physical and behavioral profile.
 What sets the Italian Greyhound apart from other toy breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Best Activities